-Thank you again for your support and participation, and I pray that the Lord’s blessings, through the intercession of Our Lady of the Angels, will be showered abundantly upon you and your parish family.
+Thank you very much for your support and participation, and I pray that the Lord’s blessings, through the intercession of Our Lady of the Angels, will be showered abundantly upon you and your parish family.

 Gratefully yours in Christ,